canonical/github-runner-operator/src-docs/runner_type.py.md

 ## <kbd>class</kbd> `RunnerConfig`
 Configuration for runner.

-Attrs:  app_name: Application name of the charm.  path: GitHub repository path in the format '<owner>/<repo>', or the GitHub organization  name.  proxies: HTTP(S) proxy settings.  lxd_storage_path: Path to be used as LXD storage.  name: Name of the runner.
+Attrs:  app_name: Application name of the charm.  path: GitHub repository path in the format '<owner>/<repo>', or the GitHub organization  name.  proxies: HTTP(S) proxy settings.  lxd_storage_path: Path to be used as LXD storage.  name: Name of the runner.  issue_metrics: Whether to issue metrics.